NikolaiRadke/AI.duino/README.md

 ![AI.duino](http://www.nikolairadke.de/aiduino/aiduino_back.png)
 # 🤖 AI.duino - AI Assistant for Arduino IDE

 AI.duino integrates Claude and ChatGPT directly into the Arduino IDE for intelligent code assistance.
+More AI models will follow.
 Right now, there is only a **German** version of this plugin.

 *Oje, Englisch?
 Kann ich nicht.
 Schnell [hier hin](https://github.com/NikolaiRadke/AI.duino/wiki)*.